 Many food manufacturers install metal detectors after packaging so finished products are inspected before dispatch.
 Other sites also use metal detection earlier in the process, especially after higher-risk stages such as grinding, cutting, mixing, or bulk handling.

-A correctly specified, validated, and documented metal detection system can help food manufacturers meet retailer codes of practice and audit expectations.
-The system must be tested on the actual product and supported by clear records and corrective action procedures.
+A correctly specified, validated, and documented metal detection system can help food manufacturers meet retailer codes of practice and customer audit expectations.
+The detector must be tested on the actual product and supported by clear records and corrective action procedures.

 Many plants test at start-up, during product changeovers, at regular intervals during production, and at the end of a run.
-Hourly testing is common, but the correct frequency should be based on product risk, customer requirements, and the site’s food safety plan.
+The correct frequency should be based on product risk, customer requirements, line history, and the site’s food safety plan.

 Yes.
 Magnetic separation and metal detection are often used together.
 Magnetic separators remove ferrous and weakly magnetic metal earlier in the process, while metal detectors inspect for ferrous, non-ferrous, and stainless steel contamination at defined points in the line.